Mark Arnold (historian)

-Mark Arnold (born December 15, 1966, in San Jose, California) is an American writer and commentator who grew up in Saratoga, California.
+Mark Arnold (born December 15, 1966) is an American writer and commentator who grew up in Saratoga, California.
 He has contributed to several publications in the United States, including The Comics Journal, Hogan's Alley, Back Issue!, and Comics Buyer's Guide.
 Arnold also worked with Jerry Beck and Leslie Cabarga on their Harvey Comics Classics series for Dark Horse Comics.

 Arnold has a BA degree in Broadcast Communication Arts from San Francisco State University, and has studied art through Art Instruction Schools.
 He currently resides in Springfield, Oregon.

 Books

 Arnold has written numerous books about comic books, animation and music.
 The first, The Best of The Harveyville Fun Times!, focused on the comic book publisher Harvey Comics.
 The second was Created and Produced by Total TeleVision productions: The Story of Underdog, Tennessee Tuxedo and the Rest.
 If You're Cracked, You're Happy: The History of Cracked Mazagine, a two-volume set followed in 2011.
 Next, Arnold wrote Mark Arnold Picks On The Beatles and Frozen in Ice: The Story of Walt Disney Productions 1966-1985.
-He has continued to write additional books about DePatie-Freleng, The Monkees and the Chipmunks.

 Art shows

-Arnold also compiled the traveling original art show entitled "From Richie Rich to Wendy the Witch: The Art of Harvey Comics" which debuted in June 2008 at San Francisco's Cartoon Art Museum, moving to New York City's Museum of Comic and Cartoon Art in December 2008 and traveling again to Pittsburgh, Pennsylvania, in May 2009.
+Arnold also compiled the traveling original art show titled "From Richie Rich to Wendy the Witch: The Art of Harvey Comics" which debuted in June 2008 at San Francisco's Cartoon Art Museum, moving to New York City's Museum of Comic and Cartoon Art in December 2008 and traveling again to Pittsburgh, Pennsylvania, in May 2009.
 The show ended at Van Eaton Galleries in Sherman Oaks, California in May 2010.

-Arnold compiled another original art show entitled "70 Years of Archie Comics" which debuted in July 2011 again at San Francisco's Cartoon Art Museum and ran through December 2011.
+Arnold compiled another original art show titled "70 Years of Archie Comics" which debuted in July 2011 again at San Francisco's Cartoon Art Museum and ran through December 2011.

-In 2012, a third art show entitled "What Me, Worry?
+In 2012, a third art show titled "What Me, Worry?
 60 Years of Mad" debuted on April 20 at the museum.

 Arnold also contributed to "Aliens, Monsters, and Madmen: The Art of EC Comics", an art show presented at the University of Oregon's Jordan Schnitzer Museum of Art from May 14 to July 16, 2016.
 Besides his exhibit contributions, Arnold gave a talk on Harvey Kurtzman and Mad magazine at the museum on June 29, 2016.